Key Takeaways

 Proving Medical Negligence

 Our attorneys will conduct a thorough investigation into your child’s birth records, medical history, and expert testimony.
-We work closely with medical experts, neonatologists, and neurologists to determine whether:
+We work closely with medical experts, neonatologists, and neurologists to determine whether medical professionals failed to monitor fetal distress, forceps or vacuum extractors were used improperly, or your baby suffered from oxygen deprivation (hypoxia) due to delayed C-section or prolonged labor.

 Recovering Full Compensation

-If medical negligence is established, we will fight to recover compensation for:
+If medical negligence is established, we will fight to recover compensation for medical expenses (including ongoing neurological care), pain and suffering, future therapy and rehabilitation costs, and loss of quality of life.

 Our Indianapolis Birth Injury Lawyers Will Fight to Maximize Your Compensation